 Set up Google Duo

-Google Duo is a free service.
+Google Duo is available to anyone at no charge.
 Before you set up and use Google Duo you need:

 - A phone number

 Access to a phone that can receive SMS messages

 To use Duo across multiple devices and platforms, you need a Google Account.

 Get great video and audio quality